alexiscrack3/git-cheat-sheet/README.md

 $ git tag
 ```

 ## Submodules
 ### Starting with Submodules
-Initialize a submodule
+Initialize a submodule.
 ```bash
 $ git submodule init
 ```
-Add given repository as a submodule
+Add given repository as a submodule.
 ```bash
 $ git submodule add <url> <directory>
 ```
-Update a submodule
+Update a submodule.
 ```bash
 $ git submodule update --init --recursive
 ```
 ### Cloning a Project with Submodules
-Clone an existing repository and all its sub-modules recursively
+Clone an existing repository and all its sub-modules recursively.
 ```bash
 $ git clone --recursive <repository>
 ```